The Bedbug

+The play deals with the themes of suspended animation and being a proverbial fish out of water.
+In 1929, a young man is frozen in suspended animation during his wedding day.
+He is revived in the supposedly utopian world of 1979, where drunkenness, smoking, and swearing are long gone.
+Seen as a relic of the past, he ends up as a human exhibit at the local zoo.

 Plot

 The action of the play begins in 1929 in the U.S.S.R.
 Ivan Prisypkin is a young man in the age of NEP.
-On the day of his wedding to Elzevir Davidovna Renaissance, Prisypkin is frozen in a basement.
-After fifty years, he is revived in a world that looks very different.
+On the day of his wedding to Elzevira Davidovna Renaissance, Prisypkin is frozen in a basement.
+In 1979 (fifty years later), he is revived in a world that looks very different.
 Around him is an ideal communist world, almost a utopia.
 There is no more poverty and destitution, illness and natural disasters have been defeated, and people have forgotten about drunkenness, smoking, and swearing.
 Prisypkin does not belong in this future.
 He becomes an exhibit at the zoo and serves as an example of the vices of a past age to the citizens of the future.
 The title of the play comes from a bed bug which was frozen at the same time as Prisypkin and becomes his companion.